Oort Cloud Ecology -- IV. Exchanging Asteroids: Methodology

 During each \texttt{Nemesis} bridge step, the algorithm checks for the dissolution of any child system using a KD-tree connected-components search with a linking length of $1.2R_{\rm par}$.
 Particles directly or transitively connected within this distance remain in the same child, so a star and its distant asteroids stay bound, whereas widely separated binaries form distinct parents once beyond the threshold.
-Subsets containing at least one massive body get represented by a new parent and are assigned a dedicated integrator, while the original parent is updated accordingly.
-Massless clumps (i.e, swarms of asteroids) and isolated massive objects are added directly to the parent code.
+Subsets containing at least one massive body are represented by a new parent and assigned a dedicated integrator, while the original parent is updated accordingly.
+Massless clumps (i.e. swarms of asteroids) and isolated massive objects are added directly to the parent code.

-\subsubsection{Free Parameters}
+\subsubsection{Free parameters}

 In \texttt{Nemesis}, the user is free to choose the integrator.
-In this study, children are evolved with the symplectic code \texttt{Huayno} \citep{2012NewA...17..711P}.
-The optimised-Kepler (`\texttt{OK}') scheme of \texttt{Huayno} is used since it can handle test particles.
-However, since it cannot resolve collisions, an analysis of mergers is omitted.
+In this study, we evolved the children with the symplectic code \texttt{Huayno} \citep{2012NewA...17..711P}.
+We used the optimised-Kepler (`\texttt{OK}') scheme of \texttt{Huayno} since it can handle test particles.
+However, since it cannot resolve collisions, we did not perform an analysis of mergers.
 As mentioned earlier, parents are evolved with \texttt{Ph4}.
-The cluster is embedded in a Milky Way-like potential \citep{2015ApJS..216...29B} using \texttt{AMUSE}'s \texttt{BRIDGE} module \citep{2007PASJ...59.1095F}.
+The cluster is embedded in a Milky Way-like potential \citep{2015ApJS..216...29B} using the \texttt{BRIDGE} module \citep{2007PASJ...59.1095F} of \texttt{AMUSE}.